 The Office on Violence Against Women (OVW) has engaged in efforts to comply with the Plain Writing Act.
 OVW revised the standard formula grant program and discretionary solicitation templates to reduce duplication, increase the use of consistent terminology and avoid jargon, and improve the layout and design.
 OVW staff use these templates when drafting the fiscal year solicitations and customize the final solicitations with relevant, specific information for each grant program.
 OVW also revised the Solicitation Companion Guide to avoid duplication, reorganize information and utilize links to the OVW website.
 Additionally, OVW presented a power point training on the principles of plain writing to OVW staff.

-The U.S. Trustees Program edited internal reports and articles for publication to comply with Plain Writing principles.
+The U.S. Trustees Program (USTP) edited internal reports and articles for publication to comply with Plain Writing principles.